Smanar/CYD-Domoticz-Remote/README.md

 The project is still WIP so some settings are still hard coded.
 - Somes settings depend of hardware, tell me your hardware, I will search values to edit.
 - To go faster somes settings are hard coded here https://github.com/Smanar/CYD-Domoticz-Remote/blob/main/Domoticz_Remote/src/main.cpp#L34
+- The devices you want by defaut on the homepage are here https://github.com/Smanar/CYD-Domoticz-Remote/blob/main/Domoticz_Remote/src/main.cpp#L14

 ## Actuals issues
 - Memory ^^, lot of feature are still in Beta test.
 For exemple Domoticz JSON are too big to be handled by the device, it cause problem for chart for exemple.